 We hiked up Mutinda Lookout that morning, from which we had pretty good views.
-I should have asked about hiking the lookout the night before, since we got a later start than was ideal with that much hiking.
+I should have asked about hiking the lookout the night before, since I didn’t ask about it until breakfast and we got a later start than was ideal.
 Going up to Mutinda lookout (13,159 feet) was our first experience of vertical mud and wet rock.
 Our guides told us that RTS has to replace the ladders every season because they rot.
-Even though it was a relatively easy hike, I was glad to summit something just in case the rest of the trip did not go as planned.

 After the lookout, the mud began in earnest.
-The only breaks from the mud were when we descended and ascended wet rocks when we basically hiked in the creek, and the occasional boardwalk (“like a vacation”) in the words of my friend.
+The only breaks from the mud were when we hiked in a creek and descended and ascended wet rocks, and the occasional boardwalk (“like a vacation” in the words of my friend).

 Day 4: Weisman Peak and Hunwick’s Camp

 This was probably the hardest day of the trek.
 We climbed Weisman Peak (15,157 feet), which involved possibly more bushwacking than normal, although the whole trail seemed like a bushwack at this point anyway.
 I learned that rubber boots work reasonably well for both rock scrambling and snow.

 My friend had a terrible headache and wanted to descend Weisman as quickly as possible, but was hindered by my lack of coordination, which requires me to take deliberate steps when descending in steep mud so I don’t fall over and hurt myself.
 Bernard would take my poles and hold them in his hands while walking down wet ladders face-out as if they were stairs, while I carefully climbed down them face in.
 I also had an altitude headache, and every step down created a jolt in the back of my head.
 It started to rain when we were about a third of the way down, which only added to our misery.
 This was probably the worst mud day of the trip.